 3. People in my generation feel obligated to take a call, but if it is illegal to call while driving, they won’t feel that pressure.

 4. Using hands-free headsets won’t work because it is the call which is distracting, not holding the phone.

 5. This law will save a lot of lives.

 I would return to my personal story and pick it up where I left off.
 I do crash and there is a lot of damage to my car, but no one is hurt.
 I can explain my great relief that my cell phone use did not end more tragically, and my personal decision to put my cell phone where I can’t reach it while driving.
 End with an appeal to the reader to do the same, but to also support legislation to prohibit cell phone use while driving.

-Reading Response vs. Evaluation
+Reader Response vs. Evaluation Essays

 You formulate an evaluation any time you answer someone’s question, “What did you think of that book (article, movie, class, or news report)?
 Responding personally to an article is usually the start of any analysis of writing, so it is a good first paper type to write.
 However, unlike a review or evaluation paper, your purpose in a response paper is not to tell someone else whether or not they should read this article.
 Instead, your purpose is to explain your reaction and to give reasons (this will be the body of your paper) why you reacted that way.
 Doing an evaluation paper would take the reading response a step further and is probably one of the papers you will do next in your course.